wso2/docs-mg/en/docs/how-tos/service-discovery.md

     micro-gw build petstore-project
     ```

-    This creates an executable file ( `/petstore-project/target/petstore-project.balx` ) that you can use to expose the API via WSO2 API Microgateway.
+    This creates an executable file ( `/petstore-project/target/petstore-project.jar` ) that you can use to expose the API via WSO2 API Microgateway.

 6. Start WSO2 API Microgateway.

     ``` java tab="Format"
-    bash gateway <path-to-MGW-executable-jar-file> --etcdurl=<http-or-https-etcdurl> --etcdtimer=<etcd-timer>
+    gateway <path-to-MGW-executable-jar-file> --etcdurl=<http-or-https-etcdurl> --etcdtimer=<etcd-timer>
     ```

     ``` java tab="Example"
-    bash gateway /Users/kim/Downloads/TestProj/petstore-project/target/petstore-project.jar --etcdurl=http://127.0.0.1:2379 --etcdtimer=10000
+    gateway /Users/kim/Downloads/TestProj/petstore-project/target/petstore-project.jar --etcdurl=http://127.0.0.1:2379 --etcdtimer=10000
     ```

-    - <etcd-url> - Provide the etcd URL.
+    - `<etcd-url>` - Provide the etcd URL.
 If the etcd URL is secured (https), you need to add the etcd server certificate to the [Ballerina](https://ballerina.io/) truststore.

-    - <etcd-timer> - This is the time period for the periodic timer task (in milliseconds).
+    - `<etcd-timer>` - This is the time period for the periodic timer task (in milliseconds).
 The default time period is 10 seconds.
 The `<etcd-timer>` parameter specifies the time interval for each periodic query to etcd; therefore, this value should be lower than the TTL of the token. etcd supports the following types of tokens.

         - **Simple tokens**
             These tokens have a default time-to-live (TTL) of 5 minutes, but the TTL is configurable.
 In addition, the TTL refreshes each time a request goes to etcd.

             Example:
         If etcd is configured to use simple tokens with a TTL of 5 minutes, the `etcdTimer` parameter value should contain a value less than 5 minutes.
 If the etcdTimer value is 24000 (24000 ms = 4 minutes).
 Every 4 minutes the timer task is triggered, the etcd is queried, and it refreshes the TTL of the token.

         -   **JWT tokens**
         This token does not have a TTL.
-    - **Example**

-    ``` java
-    bash gateway /Users/kim/Downloads/TestProj/petstore-project/target/petstore-project.jar --etcdurl=http://127.0.0.1:2379 --etcdtimer=10000
-    ```

-    ``` java
-    ballerina: HTTP access log enabled
-    [ballerina/http] started HTTPS/WSS endpoint 0.0.0.0:9096
-    2019-05-24 01:52:51,352 INFO  [wso2/gateway] - [EtcdUtil] [-] Etcd Authentication Successful
-    2019-05-24 01:52:51,357 INFO  [wso2/gateway] - [EtcdUtil] [-] Etcd periodic timer task started with a periodic time of 10000ms
-    [ballerina/http] started HTTPS/WSS endpoint 0.0.0.0:9095
-    [ballerina/http] started HTTP/WS endpoint 0.0.0.0:9090
-    2019-05-24 01:52:51,418 INFO  [wso2/gateway] - HTTPS listener is active on port 9095
-    2019-05-24 01:52:51,418 INFO  [wso2/gateway] - HTTP listener is active on port 9090
-    ```

 ### Changing the API endpoint URL via etcd